charlesemery15/CV/README.md

 I cycle everywhere, used to race for uni and have built a few bikes.
 If I need to get somewhere I'll probably come on a bike.

 I'm a keen photographer and recently I've built a temporary dark room and teaching myself how to develop photographs.

-<sup> What sane person could live in this world and not be crazy? <sup>